More Than You Deserve: Plot synopsis

 The story is set in a United States Army base in Vietnam during the Vietnam War.
-Major Michael Dillon (Gwynne), who is impotent, falls in love with a reporter sent to cover the camp, who turns out to be a nymphomaniac when she is gang-raped by the other soldiers in the camp.
+Major Michael Dillon (Gwynne), who is impotent, falls in love with a reporter sent to cover the camp, who turns out to be a nymphomaniac during her time there.
 However, she realizes at the end that she will be even happier giving up her newfound lust for sex to settle down with the impotent commander.

 Song

-The song that gives the musical its title was planned as a single in 1973, but ultimately cancelled.
+The song that gives the musical its title was planned as a single in 1973, but ultimately cancelled, possibly due to the very wry and startling lyrics.
 Only promotional copies exist.
 Years later Meat Loaf recorded the song again for his 1981 album Dead Ringer.